todayrss-labs/x-rss-guide/README.md

 General steps:

 1. Open TodayRSS.
-2. Choose X / Twitter subscription.
-3. Enter the X / Twitter account you want to follow.
+2. Enter the X / Twitter account you want to follow.
-4. Generate an RSS feed.
+3. Generate an RSS feed.
-5. Add the RSS feed to your RSS reader or automation tool.
+4. Add the RSS feed to your RSS reader or automation tool.

 ---